Home

 Books on Kenya

-This selection of Books on Kenya offers insight into the lifes of local people and seekers, who come from all over the world with hopes and desire to find what they are looking for; from starting a new life to an unexplained feeling of belonging.
+This selection of Books on Kenya offers insight into the life's of local people and seekers, who come from all over the world with hopes and desires to find what they are looking for; from starting a new life, to an unexplained feeling of belonging.

 There is just something about this country, that is hard to put into words, but these author's are doing an incredible job of doing just that in those Books on Kenya.

-Now is the time to get a hot cup of kenyan coffee (or tea) and Jifurahisha!
-(ENJOY in swahili)
+Now is the time to get a hot cup of Kenyan coffee (or tea) and Jifurahisha (ENJOY in swahili) some of these wonderful books on Kenya!

 I DREAMED OF AFRICA - Kuki Gallmann